EliFuzz/api-docs-mcp/README.md

 {
   "sources": [
     {
-      "name": "GitHubGraphQL",
+      "sourceName": "GitHubGraphQL",
       "resources": [
         {
-          "name": "getUser",
+          "resourceName": "getUser",
-          "description": "Fetch a user by username",
+          "resourceType": "query",
-          "resourceType": "query"
+          "resourceDescription": "Fetch a user by username"
         },
         {
-          "name": "createIssue",
+          "resourceName": "createIssue",
-          "description": "Create a new issue in a repository", "resourceType": "mutation"
+          "resourceType": "mutation",
-        }
+          "resourceDescription": "Create a new issue in a repository" }
       ]
     },
     {
-      "name": "PetstoreAPI",
+      "sourceName": "PetstoreAPI",
       "resources": [
         {
-          "name": "getPetById",
+          "resourceName": "getPetById",
-          "description": "Find pet by ID",
+          "resourceType": "GET",
-          "resourceType": "GET"
+          "resourceDescription": "Find pet by ID"
         },
         {
-          "name": "addPet",
+          "resourceName": "addPet",
-          "description": "Add a new pet to the store", "resourceType": "POST"
+          "resourceType": "POST",
-        }
+          "resourceDescription": "Add a new pet to the store" }
       ]
     }